gbmhunter/MClide/README.rst

 v8.8.15.0 2014-04-07 Rx::Run2() now prints message to command line if argc/argv are 0/empty, closes #146.
 v8.8.14.0 2014-04-07 Example code now does not print debug info.
 Added 'Type help to see a list...' info to the 'Received command contained no alpha-numeric...' error message, closes #145.
 Fixed code getting trapped in loop with blank message when running example code, closes #144. v8.8.13.0 2014-04-07 'Num. of received parameters does not match...' error now prints values, closes #140.
 Stopped example code from printing debug info, closes #141.
 Set clide_ENABLE_AUTO_HELP to 1, closes #142.
-Fixed segmentation fault when running help from example code program, closes #143. v8.8.12.0 2014-04-03 Clide::Param::value is now a std::string, closes #138.
+Fixed segmentation fault when running help from example code program, closes #143. v8.8.12.0 2014-04-03 Clide::Param::value is now a MString, closes #138.
 Removed command/option/parameter name/description length restrictions, closes #139.
-Adjusted unit tests accordingly. v8.8.11.0 2014-04-03 Clide::Option::value is now a std::string, closes #137. v8.8.10.0 2014-04-03 Clide::Option's long name is now a std::string, closes #136.
+Adjusted unit tests accordingly. v8.8.11.0 2014-04-03 Clide::Option::value is now a MString, closes #137. v8.8.10.0 2014-04-03 Clide::Option's long name is now a MString, closes #136.
 Fixed relevant unit tests and code in core files. v8.8.9.1  2014-04-02 Added code formatting to more text in the README.
-Fixed bullet points under the section Event-Driven Callback Support in README, closes #128. v8.8.9.0  2014-04-02 Converted more of the const char* variables in Clide to std::string's, closes #135.
-Removed some more count variables that can be replaced with std::vector.size(). v8.8.8.0  2014-04-02 Converted some of the const char* variables in Clide::Cmd and Clide::Option to std::string's. v8.8.7.0  2014-04-02 Removed all count variables that could be replaced with vector.size() instead, closes #134. v8.8.6.0  2014-04-02 Removed all refereneces to Clide::MemMang, now uses std::vector and new operator, closes #133.
+Fixed bullet points under the section Event-Driven Callback Support in README, closes #128. v8.8.9.0  2014-04-02 Converted more of the const char* variables in Clide to MString's, closes #135.
+Removed some more count variables that can be replaced with std::vector.size(). v8.8.8.0  2014-04-02 Converted some of the const char* variables in Clide::Cmd and Clide::Option to MString's. v8.8.7.0  2014-04-02 Removed all count variables that could be replaced with vector.size() instead, closes #134. v8.8.6.0  2014-04-02 Removed all refereneces to Clide::MemMang, now uses std::vector and new operator, closes #133.
 Added <vector> as a dependency in README. v8.8.5.0  2014-04-02 paramA, optionA, and cmdGroupA variables in Clide::Rx are now of type std::vector, closes #132.